-Milling and paving of interchange ramps shall be done between 9:00 p.m. and 5:00 AM, unless otherwise shown on the Maintenance of Traffic Phasing Plans or as directed by the MTA.
+Ramp closures shall be done between 8:00 p.m. and 5:00 AM, unless otherwise shown on the Maintenance of Traffic Phasing Plans or as directed by the MTA.
+Milling and paving that does not require a closure may be done anytime in accordance with the remainder of the Special Provisions.
 Only a single ramp at an interchange may be closed at once.
 Ramp closures will not be permitted the day before or after holidays, on holidays, or on Saturdays or Sundays.
 The Contractor shall request approval from the Resident/Authority two weeks prior for all ramp closures.
 Portable changeable message signs shall be used to provide advance notice and warning of the ramp closure.
 PCMS's shall be operational a minimum of 1 week prior to ramp closure to notify Patrons.
 The contractor shall coordinate PCMS locations with the Resident and the MTA.

 Access to, and egress from, the construction area shall be with the direction of travel without crossing traffic.
 Construction vehicles are prohibited from merging with mainline traffic during the AM and PM peak traffic hours unless approved in writing from the MTA.

 The contractor shall develop work zone access/egress with acceleration and deacceleration areas and should utilize interchange ramp areas whenever feasible.